Kendja/DockLight/README.md

  Install from a debian package:

-  you can install “DockLight” direct from the debian Package/docklight_1.0-*_amd64.deb
+  you can install “Docklight” direct from the debian Package/docklight_1.0-*_amd64.deb

  Credits: